A doctor may recommend fasting beginning in the evening before a cholesterol test, especially if you take statins. Some

 Cholesterol is measured using a blood test.
 A healthcare provider will draw your blood using a needle and collect it in a vial.
 This typically takes place at your doctor’s office or at a lab where the blood is then analyzed.

 The test only takes a couple of minutes and is relatively painless.
 However, you might have some soreness or bruising on your arm around the injection site.

 Your results will likely be available in a few days or within a couple of weeks.

 Depending on your situation, your doctor might recommend drinking only water and avoiding food, other drinks, and certain medications in order to make sure your results are accurate.

 What else should you avoid?
 Alcohol.
 Drinking within 24 hours before your test can affect your triglyceride levels.

 Here’s a breakdown of each type.
 Keep in mind that people who have conditions such as diabetes may need to aim for even lower numbers.

 Your total cholesterol number is the overall amount of cholesterol found in your blood.

-- Acceptable: 200 mg/dL (milligrams per deciliter) or lower
+- Acceptable: Below 200 mg/dL (milligrams per deciliter)

 - Borderline: 200 to 239 mg/dL